reserve-protocol/protocol/contracts/plugins/assets/bancor/README.md

 Second option is the one used in the test, the amounts of refPerTok on different fork blocks were hardcoded into the test to display its ever-increasing value.

-In the case were the reference per token ratio decreases for some liquidity leak, the plugin will default.
+In the case were the reference per token ratio decreases for some liquidity exploits, the plugin will default.

 ## How does the plugin guarantee that its status() becomes DISABLED in those circumstances?